 As a school we aim to increase and promote access for disabled pupils by making reasonable adjustments to ensure all children can access the teaching and learning and the wider curriculum such as clubs and school visits.
 Modification to the environment and resources such as enlargement of written materials is undertaken as required.
-Staff have undergone various training on the impact of disability and Special Educational Needs and are aware of their responsibilities regarding this.
+Staff have undergone various training on the impact of special educational needs and disability and are aware of their responsibilities regarding this.